Saint-Pol-de-Léon Cathedral: The baptistery and Acts of Mercy window

 The cathedral has a baptistery carved from oak located to the right of the south porch entrance.
-It was the work of the studio of Derrien-Pondaven based in Saint-Pol-de-Léon and dates to 1897.
-This area of the cathedral was at one time the chapel of Saint Martin and originally Monseigneur de Kersauzon's tomb was located here until moved to the choir area.
+It was the work of the local studio of Derrien-Pondaven and dates to 1897.
+This area was formerly the chapel of Saint Martin and Monseigneur de Kersauzon's tomb was located here until moved to the choir area.
 The font itself is carved from granite.
-The Saint Martin chapel has three small windows, two are plain but one comprises four panels and is a stained glass window known as the "Les oeuvres de miséricords".
+The chapel has three small windows, of which one depicts four of the Corporal Acts of Mercy: healing the sick, feeding the hungry, giving hospitality to travellers and freeing captives.
 This window dates to 1560 and is one of the oldest in the cathedral.
-It deals with the church's good works.
-In one panel inscribed "AEGROS CVRARE", the subject is the healing of the sick, in the panel inscribed "SVRIENTES PASCEREE", the subject is feeding the hungry, the panel inscribed "PEREGRINOS COLLIGERE" deals with giving hospitality to travellers and in the panel inscribed "CAPTOS REDIMERE", the subject is freeing those in captivity.
-The window bears the coat of arms of the Kerseau family who lived in le Minihy and their motto "En Espoir Mieux".
+The window bears the arms of the Kerseau family of le Minihy.
 Some of the pillar capitals in this area are remnants of the earlier Roman basilica.